bryhasagithub/lb-chrome-extension/README.md

-# LuckyBird.io Tip Tracker Extension
+# LB Tip Tracker Extension

-A Chrome extension to track and analyze tip transactions on LuckyBird.io gaming platform.
+### WORK IN PROGRESS

-## Features
+A Chrome extension to track and analyze tip transactions  Features

 - **Automatic Data Collection**: Scrapes tip transaction data from the LuckyBird.io website
 - **User Balance Tracking**: Calculates net balances between you and other users